What is the most budget way for shopping and Taobao shipping to Singapore?

 You should use official forwarders for small and light items like clothes or charging cables.
 We usually just go with whichever is cheaper and does not have restrictions that affect me (like length).

-One thing to note is Taobao has been changing forwarders every few months.
+One thing to note is Taobao changed forwarders, i.e. purged everyone else.
 Very strange.
-We used to use Prouter and Simply Post.
+There was 4PX.
+We also used to use Prouter and Simply Post.
 Then those disappeared, replaced by ZTO and Dex-i.
 Those didn’t give us any problems and were fast.

-Now ZTO and Dex-i have also been dropped.
-There’s only Cai Niao (菜鸟) and 4PX now, which are quite familiar courier companies in China.
+Then ZTO, Dex-i, and 4PX got dropped.
+There’s only Cai Niao (菜鸟) now.
 Cai Niao is apparently owned by Taobao’s parent company Alibaba.
 It seems like Taobao’s taking over shipping and doing it themselves.

-These official forwarders typically calculate the fees via volumetric or actual weight.
+Cai Niao typically calculates the fees via volumetric or actual weight.
 Use the latter if the actual weight is much heavier than volumetric (e.g. dumbells).

 It is good to use them.